jayshah1819/tensorrt-int8-practice/README.md

 self.device_input = cuda.mem_alloc(batch_size * 3 * 640 * 640 * 4)  # float32 size
 ```

-* For INT8 calibration, we need to **copy batches of images to the GPU**.
+* For INT8 calibration, we copy **batches of images to the GPU**.
-* Each batch needs memory on the GPU, which we manually allocate using PyCUDA.
+* Each batch needs memory on the GPU, manually allocated.
-* This helped me understand how **TensorRT interacts with GPU memory**.
+* This helped me understand **how TensorRT interacts with GPU memory**.

 ---

 ### 5. **INT8 Calibration Context (`trt.IInt8EntropyCalibrator2`)**

-When doing INT8 calibration, you define a class that inherits from:
+* You define a class that inherits from:

 ```python
 trt.IInt8EntropyCalibrator2
 ```

-* This class is like a **bridge** between your dataset and TensorRT.
+* Acts as a **bridge between your dataset and TensorRT**.
 * TensorRT calls your class every time it needs a batch for calibration.

 ---